Skip to content

 Agent Launch Flow

-Most agent work enters through sase run, ACE, axe agent chops, bead epic execution, or mobile/editor helper bridges.
+Most agent work enters through sase run, ACE, validated axe chop proposals, bead epic execution, or mobile/editor helper bridges.
 The launch path follows the same shape across those entry points:

-5. Invoke the selected LLM provider or workflow executor.
+5. Continue xprompt or workflow processing and invoke the selected LLM provider or workflow executor.

 6. Stream subprocess output, write chat history, and persist launch metadata.